Murder of Kanhaiya Lal

-According to reports, the assailants entered Lal's tailor shop pretending to be customers.
-They then murdered him, filmed the act, and uploaded it online.

-In one of the circulated videos, two men—identifying themselves as Muhammad Riyaz Attari and Muhammad Ghaus—were seen holding butcher knives and claiming responsibility for the killing.
+According to reports, the assailants entered Lal's tailor shop pretending to be customers before attacking and killing him.
+They recorded the assault and subsequently uploaded a video online.
+In a subsequent video, the two men identified themselves and claimed responsibility for the killing while displaying the weapons used in the attack.

-The incident triggered widespread outrage across India.
-Authorities imposed a curfew in parts of Udaipur and suspended internet services to curb the spread of violence and misinformation.
+The killing triggered widespread protests and communal tensions.
+Authorities imposed a curfew in Udaipur and suspended internet services in Rajasthan to prevent further violence and the circulation of the video.

 Background

 Kanhaiya Lal Teli (also reported as Kanhaiya Lal Sahu, born c.
-1982) was a tailor from the Dhanmandi area of Udaipur, the father of two sons who belonged to the Hindu Teli community.
+1982) was a tailor from the Dhanmandi area of Udaipur and the father of two sons.
+He was a Hindu, and his family said that he had good relations with his Muslim neighbours.